Jerome-Tegrado/Web-Dev-Lab-Act-3/README.md

 # Jerome's Blog

 Welcome to Jerome's Blog, a personal space where I share my thoughts, projects, and experiences as a third-year Information Systems student at the Technological University of the Philippines.
-This blog showcases my journey in technology, data analysis, and creative design.
+This blog showcases information about my education, experiences, activities, hobbies, and contact information.

 ## Features